Welcome to Day 32 of #100daysofenrichment and thank you for joining us on this journey!

 - match your dog’s enthusiasm – if they are quiet, you are quiet, if they are up there, you are up there

 It’s a common mistake that pet owners (and trainers) will try to up the ante on enthusiasm to draw the dog’s excitement out and subsequently overwhelming the dog.
 For play, meet your dog where they’re at.

 Take a break after each session but do try to have as many sessions as you can.

-Here’s me playing with a novice dog, inexperienced in playing with humans and a little cautious about the world.
+Here’s me playing with a novice dog, inexperienced in playing with humans and a little cautious about the world (we had also just met).
 Her name is Sasha and she had a pretty rotten start but is now in a wonderful, loving home and is blossoming.

 Such a nice ice-breaker to play with an unfamiliar dog.
 Short and sweet is the key to play with dogs, especially at the beginning.

 This time we are going to add a little fun between each kibble/game.